[A young woman is riding a bicycle near the kerb on a city road. A man driving a car in the same lane approaches from behind.]

 [Graphic: Check your speed]

-[As the conditions suddenly become darker, the cyclist and driver turn on their lights.]
+[As the conditions suddenly become darker, the bicycle rider and driver turn on their lights.]

 [The animation shows the back of a parked car with a man in the driver’s seat.]